Bargain Hunter: Big savings on Christmas booze, turkeys and PJs

 Who doesn’t love some new PJs for Christmas?
 There are lots to choose from this year but we particularly love the Disney Christmas PJs in Dealz which start at just €7.50.

-In Penneys, show your Simpsons love with a range of PJs featuring Homer, Marge, Lisa and Bart - men's & women’s pj’s retail at €15, with the kids versions going Jor €12.
+In Penneys, show your Simpsons love with a range of PJs featuring Homer, Marge, Lisa and Bart - men's and women’s pj’s retail at €15, with the kids versions going for €12.
 The Leigh Tucker Willow Cotton Rib Apres Ski Kids Christmas Pyjamas from Dunnes Stores are gorgeous, super soft and will set you back €10.

 Start stocking up on Christmas booze at Dunnes Stores with 20% off red, white, rosé and sparkling wines and champagnes.
 Try Yellow Tail’s range of red and white wines for just €7.80 or a number of Santa Rita 120’s offerings for just €7.20.
 The classic Faustino VII Tempranillo is reduced to €10.40.
 At the other end of the scale, Moët’s iconic house champagne Moët & Chandon Brut Impérial NV is on sale at €43.84.
 Offer ends December 6.